attilammagyar/js80p/README.md

 ##### Filter Q Inaccuracy

-The second little screw next to the [LG Q](#usage-synth-common-lgq) switch adds a level of randomization to the filter's Q factor to mimic imperfections of analog synthesizers.
+The second little screw next to the [logarithmic Q factor](#usage-synth-common-lgq) switch adds a level of randomization to the filter's Q factor to mimic imperfections of analog synthesizers.

 Be careful with this, because with certain filter settings, too much randomization can produce loud noises and sound artifacts or make the filter